Poland in July: tips for making the most of your summer in Poland

 Wigry Lake (Jezioro Wigry) – one of the cleanest lakes in Poland, also called a crystal-clear lake

-Wigry Lake is the biggest lake within the Wigry National Park, located in north-eastern Poland (the Masurian Lake District and Augustów Forest), only 50 km from the border with Lithuania.
+Wigry Lake is the biggest lake within the Wigry National Park, located in north-eastern Poland (Augustów Forest), only 50 km from the border with Lithuania.

 Wigry Lake is available for tourism, with beaches and a bike trail around the lake.
 The lake is also perfect for sailing and kayaking.
-The waters are a so-called “quiet zone”, which means that motorboats are not allowed on the water.
+The waters are a so-called “quiet zone”, meaning motorboats are prohibited on the water.

 Czorsztyńskie Lake (Jezioro Czorsztyńskie) – two castles on the shores of the lake